Maa Bamleshwari Devi Temple Dongargarh - Ropeway ride

 Best Time to Visit Maa Bamleshwari Devi Temple:

-Bambleshwari temple is best visited during June to December when the climate is mild and pleasant.
+Bambleshwari temple is best visited from June to December when the climate is mild and pleasant.

 Things to do in Dongargarh: